jphaugla/redisAthenaQuickSight/README.md

 * The [Labs - Athena Basics](https://athena-in-action.workshop.aws/30-basics.html) section does not use the Redis connector but does have the section on "Visualize with QuickSight".
 * The important part for the Redis Connector is [Labs - Federated Queries](https://athena-in-action.workshop.aws/40-federatedquery.html).

+### HaProxy to redis
+* to create the HAProxy, set environment variable CREATE_HA_PROXY to true
+* the installation of haproxy2 and the haproxy2.cfg file is taken care of in cloudformation
+* haproxy is not started however and will not work until the VPCs have been peered
+* Get the VPCID for the HAProxy VPC from the stack output for HAVPCStack.VpcId
+* Get the VPCID for the main VPC from the stack output for VPCStack.VpcId
+* Create the peering connection with the VPCStack.VpcId as the requester and the HAVPCStack.VpcId as teh accepter
+* Enable DNS routing for this peering.
+[This link](https://docs.aws.amazon.com/vpc/latest/peering/modify-peering-connections.html) is helpful.
+* Add routing table entries-easiest way to do this is the use the *Reachability Analyzer*
+	* select the haproxy instance as the source
+	* select redis vm1 instance as the target
+	* follow the recomndations to add the new routes to enable this connectivity
+* should now be able to from the haproxy node do a successful redis-cli connection  with no parameters
 ### Cleanup

 Also important is the [cleanup section](https://athena-in-action.workshop.aws/100-cleanups.html) as the cloudformation scripts can't delete some of the resources created.